wendystjohn/2026-bcp-createsite/index.md

 ## 📓 Biodiversity Investigation Notebook

-Launch the Biodiveristy Investigation at the link below.
+Launch the Biodiversity Investigation at the link below.
 This will open JupyterLite.
 Then double-click BiodiversityBiasBigData.ipynb to begin.

 *https://wendystjohn.github.io/2026-bcp-createsite/lab/*